vladdyz/stl-algorithms/README.md

 # stl-algorithms
-Practice tutorial of various stl algorithms that read and manipulate data from a file
+Practice tutorial of various STL algorithms that read and manipulate data from a file

 A C++ practice tutorial, creating a module that accepts a command-line argument name of a file containing records corresponding to a collection of songs.